Why Buy Physical Gold?

-Historical data illustrates how the gold price has consistently and successfully outperformed any other investment.
+Historical data illustrates how the gold price has consistently and successfully outperformed many other investments.
 However, if a safe, low-risk investment is not for you, then ETFs offer a more speculative investment alternative.
-Another option is to delve into the best of both worlds: speculate on the price of gold via a Gold ETF as well as buying some physical gold to spread and reduce the element of risk.
+Another option is to delve into the best of both worlds: speculate on the price of gold via a gold ETF as well as buying some physical gold to spread and reduce the element of risk.

-When you feel the time is right to sell your physical gold, realising your investment is just as simple as offloading your Gold ETF.
-There are a host of reputable gold bullion dealers in the UK and Ireland who buy and sell millions of pounds worth of gold every week.
+When you feel the time is right to sell your physical gold, realising your investment is just as simple as offloading your gold ETF.
+There are a host of reputable gold bullion dealers in the US who buy and sell millions of pounds worth of gold every week.
 We’d advise you conduct research online and call up where you will be immediately offered a price for you bullion based on the current global gold spot price.

 It’s worth noting the bullion dealer who you purchased the gold from will often offer you the best price as part of their gold buy back service.
-Here at BullionByPost, if you brought your gold from us or another dealer we pay an unbeatable price of 96% of the global spot price at the time of sell.
-The money could be in your account the same day we receive the physical gold.
+Here at BullionByPost, if you brought your gold from us or another dealer we pay a price of 96% of the global spot price at the time of selling.

 Physical Gold versus Gold ETFs